Looking for some unusual things to do in Brussels?

-On display here are some truly unique instruments that are exquisite pieces of art in their own right (my fave are the ornately decorated pianos that are adorned with beautiful etchings and paintings of all kinds).
+On display here are truly unique instruments that are exquisite pieces of art in their own right (my faves are the ornately decorated pianos that are adorned with beautiful etchings and paintings of all kinds).

-After exploring over 2,000 instruments, you may feel like a hangry beast; a problem that is an easy fix since MIM Restaurant is located on the tenth floor of the building.
+After exploring over 2,000 instruments, you may feel a bit like a hangry beast; a problem that is an easy fix since MIM Restaurant is located on the tenth floor of the building.

 Okay, I’ll Admit it:

 Atomium is rather touristy and expensive, but come on, how many times in your life are you gonna see a giant atom?